bitshiftlabs/init/README.md

 ## The origin

 Software Development is no exception to the famous saying: "The first step is always the hardest".
 All of us at some initial point of our development career have been intimidated to a level where we felt quite lost and overwhelmed.
-We are thus aware of the starting phase struggles, and this very fact acted as a motivation for us to form an organisation which could guide young college students take that essential first step and ultimately break into the enormous world of software development!
+We are thus aware of the starting-phase struggles, and this very fact acted as a motivation for us to form an organisation which could guide young college students take that essential first step and ultimately break into the enormous world of software development!

 ## The ideology